iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 Iter8 is designed for **DevOps and MLOps teams** interested in maximizing release velocity and business value with their apps/ML models while protecting end-user experience.
 Use Iter8 for SLO validation, A/B testing and progressive rollouts of K8s apps/ML models.

 ## What is an Iter8 experiment?
-Iter8 defines a Kubernetes resource called **Experiment** that automates SLO validation and A/B(/n) testing experiments as shown below.
+Iter8 defines a Kubernetes resource called **Experiment** that automates SLO validation, A/B(/n) testing and progressive rollouts as shown below.

 ![Process automated by an Iter8 experiment](../images/whatisiter8.png)